 The Passive Reserves RMP will be split into separate plans specific to each park management category.
-We may therefore have separate, more focussed, reserve management plans for Neighbourhood Parks, Amenity Parks, Outdoor Adventure

-Parks, Nature Parks and Linkage Parks.
+We may therefore have separate, more focussed, reserve management plans for Community Parks, Amenity Parks, Outdoor Adventure Parks, Nature Parks and Linkage Parks.
 The Active Reserves RMP will be reviewed and renamed the Sport and Recreation Parks RMP.
-Premier Parks and Special Purpose Parks are likely to have their own standalone management plans due to their unique or special characteristics.
+Some individual parks may need to have their own standalone management plans due to unique or special characteristics.